 Tip: Use satellite view on Google Maps when you’re walking around – it makes it much easier to find roads and access points for the sanatoria that are tucked away off the main street.

 Guide to Tskaltubo’s sanatoriums, hotels & bathhouses

-This section contains descriptions and tips for visiting 15 sanatoriums/hotels and 5 bathhouses.
+This section contains descriptions and tips for visiting 16 sanatoriums/hotel, 5 bathhouses and a research institute building.
 To help you decide which ones to prioritise, I’ve used a purely subjective rating system:

 - *** – must-visit

 - * – only if you have time

 ‘Sanatorium’ and ‘hotel’ seemed to be used interchangeably, although generally the sanatoriums are bigger and grander while the hotels are more modest.
 As mentioned, bathhouses are only found inside the park.